 Unpictured, 2022, couch, coffee table, books, photographs, tablecloth, decor

 Unpictured is a reflection on the fragmented sense of belonging to space and time that emerges from settler-colonialism–a state of suspension where both past and future are denied, or what we call the ongoing Nakba.
-In Unpictured, I wondered what our salons (the living room in many Arab homes where guests are greeted) would tell future generations about us.
-The salon, as an expression of what we value and of what we want to tell others about ourselves, can speak volumes about who we are.
+In Unpictured, I wondered what our family homes, and particularly our salons (the living room in many Arab homes where guests are greeted) would tell future generations about us.
+I think of the salon as an expression of what we value and of what we want to tell others about ourselves.

-I collected items from the salons of dozens of homes across Palestine but chose not to show the items.
+I collected items from the salons of dozens of family homes across Palestine but chose not to show them.
 Instead, I ground every item to scraps, until I had obscured all signifiers of when, where, and who we are.